Thang Nguyen 555

 Wednesday APRIL 30, 1975, OPEN SEA

-A 40-miles trip took us all night.
+A trip of 40 miles took us all night.

 Not everyone made their escape as hastily.